canonical/rockcraft/docs/tutorials/pypi-package.rst

 Explore the running container
 -----------------------------

-Since the ROCK uses an ubuntu base, you can poke around in a running container using bash, via:
+Since the rock uses an ubuntu base, you can poke around in a running container using bash, via:

 .. code:: yaml